 So, if Zoho has all these advantages, why do we recommend Insightly?
 It all comes down to the setup and administration.
 Insightly is much easier to setup on your own, and should you need to make any changes— say, to create a new workflow — you or any employee can easily hop in to make the change.

-Zoho requires a bit more expertise and training, which isn’t going to be worth it if you’re just looking to use the standard CRM features.
+Zoho requires a bit more expertise and training, which isn’t going to be worth it if you’re just looking to use the sales CRM features.
+I recommend that you the Zoho alternatives article to learn more about simple to use and powerful alternatives.
 However, if you need the extra customization and automation, then Zoho is well worth the effort.

 Best CRM For Integrations: Salesforce